Own-Data-Privateer/hoardy-web/README.md

 ## Installing the Pythonic parts

-### On Windows and conventional POSIX systems
+### Pre-installation

 - Install `Python 3`:

   - On Windows: [Download Python from the official website](https://www.python.org/downloads/windows/).
   - On a conventional POSIX system like most GNU/Linux distros and MacOS X: Install `python3` via your package manager.
-Realistically, who am I kidding, it probably is installed already.
+Realistically, it probably is installed already.

+### Installation

 - Install the Pythonic parts: